 Strategy & Transformation

-New Zealand was the last OECD country to release a national AI strategy.
+New Zealand was the last OECD country to release a national artificial intelligence strategy.
 Your organisation does not need to be the last in your sector to have one.
-We build AI strategies that connect business objectives, governance requirements, and the unique obligations of operating in Aotearoa.
+We build AI strategies that connect business objectives, governance requirements, and the unique obligations of operating in Aotearoa New Zealand, from Privacy Act 2020 compliance through to Treaty of Waitangi considerations.

-76% of NZ leaders are prioritising AI adoption.
+76% of New Zealand leaders are prioritising AI adoption and autonomous solutions.
 Yet only 6% feel confident their governance is ready.
-Strategy bridges that gap.
+A well-crafted strategy bridges that gap.

 See What We Deliver